 All students must have the following basic equipment in their pencil case and/or with them in each lesson:

-- black, blue, green and red pens
+- black, blue and green pens

 - a pack of different coloured highlighter pens